Our History

 1890-1911

-Because of his strong leadership during a transitional time, John Morrow was the first pastor to be appointed for multiple years.
-In 1892, after three years as pastor, Morrow retired but the church continued to grow.
-Our bell, which is still in use, was added to the tower in 1893 and the chapel’s front door was kept unlocked at all times so it could also be rung to warn the town of fire.
-In 1894, land east of the chapel was purchased for the construction of a new parsonage at 17 Lenox Place.
-The parsonage was designed in the American Foursquare style and considered one of the finest homes in the conference.
-New members continued to join, and the church became known locally as “The Little White Chapel”.
+Thanks to his steady leadership through this transition, Rev. John Morrow became the first pastor to serve multiple years.
+After three years, he retired in 1892, but his impact endured.
+The church’s bell—still in use today—was installed in 1893, and the chapel door remained unlocked so the bell could be rung to warn of fires.
+The following year, land east of the chapel was purchased for a new parsonage at 17 Lenox Place.
+Built in the American Foursquare style, it was considered one of the finest homes in the conference.
+Membership continued to climb, and locals affectionately called the church “The Little White Chapel.”

 The New Stone Church